Leaving a Legacy: Stretching your IRA Or Non-qualified Annuity

 Your beneficiary can reduce this tax burden by choosing to stretch out payments rather than taking a lump sum.
 Stretching out payments allows the money to grow tax deferred, spreads the tax liability across multiple years and may avoid higher tax brackets.

 Taking advantage of compound growth and tax deferral

-By stretching out payments, the IRA or non-qualified annuity can grow and compound on a tax-deferred basis.
+By stretching out payments, the IRA or non-qualified annuity can continue to grow and compound on a tax-deferred basis.
 The accumulated earnings are not taxed until the beneficiary receives them.
 This deferral allows your beneficiary to maximize growth and minimize the tax burden.

 Unless your benefits are paid under a restriction you have imposed or a contract is annuitized, a beneficiary can choose to increase payout amounts or cash out at any time.
 This means that your beneficiary can access additional amounts should a special need arise.

 If your beneficiary stretches out payments from your IRA or non-qualified annuity, but dies before all benefits are paid, any remaining balance can be passed on to future generations.